zero-one01/pass-winmenu/README.md

 release builds.

 For convenience, the release builds also contain a portable GPG installation, which pass-winmenu uses by default.
 If you already have GPG installed, you may want to use that instead.
-In that case, edit the config file to point pass-winmenu to your GPG installation and, optionally, delete the `lib/GnuPG` directory and all its contents.
+In that case, you can download the `nogpg` release, which will use your native GPG installation.
-Future releases will also provide a version without GPG.

-## Setup
+## Installation

-Setup is as easy as downloading the zip file for the latest release and extracting it anywhere you want.
+Installing pass-winmenu is as easy as downloading the zip file for the latest release and extracting it anywhere you want.

+If this is your first time using `pass`, you'll want to create a password store and import/create your GPG keys next.
+This process is explained below.

 ### Setting up GPG:

-If you already have a GPG key, you may want to consider importing it and using that.
+If you already have a GPG key, you may want to consider importing it and using that (see ['accessing an existing password store on a different host'](
+#accessing-an-existing-password-store-on-a-different-host).
 If you've never used GPG before, you can generate a new key.
 Start pass-winmenu, right click the key icon in the notification area, and click `Open shell`.